How Long Do Solar Panels Last?: The Average Lifespan of Solar Panels

 Solar panels are typically not prone to defects because they’re built for durability.
 However, you should take especially careful precautions when first connecting and installing panels.
 Solar engineers will need to take into account the connection system as well as the condition of a roof when arranging solar panel arrays.

 An old, damaged, or leaky roof could cause serious problems later on if an installer doesn’t correctly assess any issues.
-Make sure to do your research and find a trusted installer before doing any work on your home or business.
+Make sure to do your research and find trusted solar power installers before doing any commercial or home solar installation.

 [Related: What to Know Before Installing Solar Panels]